The Catholic Diocese of Sale recognises its responsibility in relation to the abuse of children in its care.

 A key recommendation from the Royal Commission into Institutional Responses to Child Sexual Abuse was the establishment of a National Redress Scheme for survivors of institutional child sexual abuse.

 Redress is not compensation, rather it is a way of addressing the hurt and harm by providing support to help people move forward in a way that is right for them.
-Prior monetary awards do not prevent an applicant from accessing redress.

 For a list of support services or how you can make an application, please visit the National Redress website or call 1800 737 377